aimo-mala/aimo-mala.github.io/_posts/2017-07-11-Build a user-centric-design.markdown

 ## A UX working flow

-In fact, I took a couple of months to define this working flow in my organization and this is not something that I will ever achieve alone.
+In fact, I took a couple of months to define this working flow in my organisation and this is not something that I will ever achieve alone.
 But I begin this process and in doing so adjust it consistently.
-I found it has impacted on my team and they somehow started to understand what it means to be user-centric.
+I found it has ~~impacted~~ on my team and they somewhat started to understand what it means to be user-centric.

 ![)]({{ site.baseurl }}/images/b_wi_4.png)
 *Wireframing your concept in Sketch (example: Mobile Seller User Interface)*